Our caring and compassionate veterinary care team

 Lead Veterinary Technician

 Savannah Williamson, originally from Bartow, Florida, is our Lead Veterinary Technician who came to us in May of 2015.
 She graduated from Louisiana State University with a Bachelor degree in Animal Science.
 Her love for hands-on work and animals led her to our clinic.
 Savannah moved into her role as a Lead naturally, as she enjoys teaching her co-workers and being a positive example of what a great technician should be.
 Dental cleanings and phlebotomy are among her favorite skills.
-In her free time, she can be found hiking with her adorable and vocal dog “Camille” or receiving lizards and mice from her bossy cat “Krull” who loves to hunt.
+In her free time, she can be found hiking with her adorable and vocal dog “Camille” or bringing her obedient and gentle Belgian Malinois dog named “Hans” to the dog park.
 Her family recently grew with an obedient and gentle Belgian Malinois dog named “Hans”.